RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 Options A and B are also resource apportioning methods, but they do not fall under the definition described in the question.
 Option C is because it has no meaning in this context.

-### Question # 17 - Which of the following is a method for apportioning resources that involves prioritizing resource requests to resolve contention situations?
+### [important] Question # 17 - Which of the following is a method for apportioning resources that involves [prioritizing resource requests] to resolve contention situations?
 A. Reservations
 B. Shares
 C. Cancellations